Our research is editorially independent but we may earn a commission for purchases made through our links.

 A picturesque beach area with spectacular sunrises, Juno Beach is home to the legendary Loggerhead center.
 It’s here that you can spend your time reeling in your next catch along the full-service pier with a variety of rental places to grab a pole and bait, or you can explore more of the vibrant seaside community along the Atlantic Coastal Ridge.
 The waterways here are part of the appeal, in addition to the Juno Beach Park where you can take walks with your favorite four-legged friends along the shore.
 Perfect for a day of soaking in the Florida sunshine, pack your sunscreen and enjoy this coastal beach area with the entire family.

-Spot diverse wildlife at Hobe Sound National Wildlife Refuge (Nearby Hotels)
+Spot Wildlife at Hobe Sound National Wildlife Refuge

 Considered a nature lover’s oasis, the Hobe Sound National Wildlife Refuge is an ideal escape from the hustle and bustle of everyday life.
 It’s here that you’ll find peace and tranquility you’ve been looking for in the quiet solitude of nature.
 Managed by the U.S. Fish & Wildlife service, this refuge is also great for photography enthusiasts who want a shot of the turtle’s nests and the variety of unique treasures and shells that wash ashore along the coastal sand dunes.
 Home to an astounding 735 acres of protected acres, this wildlife refuge can offer a family-friendly day of hiking, surfing, and beachcombing.